 Exhibit any item, project, or display made as it relates to an activity in the Exploring Your Environment - Earth's Capacity project manual (product #08411).
 The display should demonstrate an understanding of one of the following: stewardship of natural resources, investigating greenhouse effects on living organisms, methods of reducing or managing waste in your home or community, or calculating your ecological footprint.
-Include your project manual that documents activity recordkeeping, your answers to activity questions, and details personal thoughts and ideas.
+Include your project manual that documents activity records effects on living organisms, methods of reducing or managing waste in your home or community, or calculating your ecological footprint.
+Include your project manual that documents activity records effects on details personal thoughts and ideas.